whitefusionhq/crystallized/README.md

 * `CrystallineElement` - a base subclass of LitElement which provides syntax benefits for Ruby2JS users as well as includes the two controllers above.

-Crystalline uses Ruby 3 and Ruby2JS to compile to modern ES6+ JavaScript.
-Crystalline can be used with any modern JS bundler as well as directly in buildless HTML using `script type="module"`.
+Crystalline uses Ruby 3 and Ruby2JS to compile its source code to modern ES6+ JavaScript.
+Crystalline can be used with _any modern JS bundler_ as well as directly in buildless HTML using `script type="module"`.

 Crystalline works great as a spice on top of server-rendered markup originating from backend frameworks like [Rails](https://rubyonrails.org) or static sites generators like [Bridgetown](https://www.bridgetownrb.com)—providing features not normally found in web component libraries that assume they're only concerned with client-rendered markup and event handling.

 **Enjoy writing functional components?** While I am of the opinion classes work quite well most of the time, for very simple components or components constructed out of many separate `lit-html` snippets, you might long for a functional shorthand.
 In those cases, `crystallize` will do just the trick!

-You can build an entire suite of reactive frontend components just with CrystallineElement, along with a general strategy to enhance your site with a variety of emerging [web components](https://github.com/topics/web-components) and component libraries ([Shoelace](https://shoelace.style) for example).
+You can build an entire suite of reactive frontend components just with Lit/Crystalline, along with a general strategy to enhance your site with a variety of emerging [web components](https://github.com/topics/web-components) and component libraries ([Shoelace](https://shoelace.style) for example).

 ----